Overview of the Public Provident Fund

 Capital Protection & Inflation Protection

 Interest rates are aligned with G-sec rates of similar maturity, with a spread of 0.25 per cent.
 The government has decided to review the PPF rates quarterly.
-For the first quarter of FY18-19, the rate has been set as 7.6 per cent compounded annually.
+For the second quarter of FY19-20, the rate has been set at 7.9 per cent compounded annually.

 The PPF is liquid, despite the 15-year lock-in stipulated with this account.
 Liquidity is offered in the form of loans against the PPF from the third year and withdrawals subject to conditions from the seventh year.